Subsampling Spectral Clustering for Large-Scale Social Networks

-In this section, we first discuss the clustering accuracy of the the SRS-SC algorithm in three steps.
-First, we establish the theoretical properties of the SRS-SC algorithm based on population analysis.
-Second, we show the consistency of eigenvectors.
-Third, we provide the upper bound of the misclustered rate caused by the SRS-SC algorithm.
-Similarly, we could establish the theoretical properties of the DCS-SC.
+In this section, we first analyze the clustering accuracy of the the SSC algorithm under the SBM via the following steps.
+First, we introduce some necessary conditions and subsequently discuss the required subsample size to ensure the effectiveness of the selected sample.
+Second, we establish the theoretical properties of the SSC algorithm based on population analysis.
+Third, we show the consistency of the largest $K$ left-singular vectors.
+Lastly, we provide the upper bound of the misclustered rate caused by the SSC algorithm.
+Furthermore, under the same assumptions, we discuss the consistency of the SSC algorithm under the DCSBMs.